- A Java virtual machine is an essential component that performs special types of tasks.

 Let us discuss each of the above memory structures' characteristics:

-Stack memory structure is mostly implemented for providing static memory allocation.
+The stack memory structure is mostly implemented for providing static memory allocation.
 Programmers could make use of stack if they knew in advance how much memory needs to be allocated for the storage of data.

 Here are few other related articles for you to read: